-If you are looking to accept credit cards for your online store, you are probably considering using Paypal as your main payment processor.
+If you are looking to accept credit cards for your online store, you are probably considering one of the big three, Paypal, Authorize.net and Stripe.

-With the introduction of Paypal Advanced, Paypal now offers 3 different choices to accept credit cards on your site.
+Right now, Paypal now offers 4 different choices to accept credit cards on your site.

 Unfortunately, it’s not very intuitive which one you should choose and what the advantages are for each.
-Therefore, I will start by summarizing Paypal’s 3 offerings below.
+Therefore, I’m going to start by summarizing Paypal’s 4 offerings below.

 Paypal standard is completely free of charge and allows you to accept both credit cards and Paypal with your online store.
 However, there are 2 main disadvantages with Paypal Standard.

 For one thing, Paypal Standard does not allow a customer to complete checkout on your website.
-Instead a customer is whisked away to Paypal’s website where they will be heavily influenced to use Paypal to pay for their goods.
+Instead a customer is whisked away to Paypal’s site where they will be heavily influenced to create a Paypal account to pay for their goods.

-Because a customer must leave your website to pay for their goods, a high rate of customers will abandon their purchase altogether.
+Because a customer must leave your website, a high rate of customers will abandon their purchase altogether.

-And to make things worse, Paypal doesn’t exactly make it obvious how to pay by credit card once you make it onto their site.
+And to make things worse, Paypal does not make it obvious how to pay by credit card once you make it onto their site.

 In addition, you have access to a virtual terminal in which you can process phone orders as well.
 Paypal Pro costs $30 per month and offers a complete solution to all of your credit card processing needs.